 RELATED: How to Interpret Your Results

 There is a fairly accurate home test you can use.
 All you need is a mercury thermometer.
 Take your temperature (under the armpit is best) at exactly the same time four mornings in a row.
 Do it immediately upon awakening, before you get out of bed or move around.
 If your average temp is less than 97.8, there is a good chance your thyroid is underactive, and lab testing is highly recommended.

-If any of your lab work indicates other imbalances, be sure to address these issues with your healthcare practitioner.
+If any of your lab work indicates other imbalances, be sure to address these issues with a knowledgeable healthcare practitioner.

 Solutions for Hypothyroidism

-Once your lab tests are in-hand and your symptom list has been made, you should be able to determine (along with a knowledgeable healthcare practitioner) if your thyroid is actually causing or is part of your health concerns.
-If thyroid medication is indicated, using a dessicated thyroid medication (containing T3 and T4) such as Nature-Throid usually provides the best results if thyroid medication is indicated.
+Once your lab tests are in hand, and your symptom list has been made, you should be able to determine (along with a knowledgeable healthcare practitioner) if your thyroid is actually causing or is part of your health concerns.
+A desiccated thyroid medication (containing T3 and T4) usually provides the best results if thyroid medication is indicated.

 12 Natural Solutions for Healthy Thyroid Support